tbowmo/node-red-contrib-mysensors/README.md

 ## Node-RED mysdebug

-This will decode the mysensors serial protocol payload, and enrich it with descriptions of sensor types etc. Meant as a debugging tool
+This will decode the mysensors serial protocol payload, and enrich it with descriptions of sensor types etc. Meant as a debugging tool.
+Data will be sent out of the node, and can be used in a debug node, or dumped to disk, for file logging